 Are applications accepted for courses not on the list of OENC Courses for Adoption?

-Yes!
-While NC LIVE is curating high quality content for the top 22 (and eventually top 30) courses across North Carolina, these grant funds are open to instructors of any course and subject.
+The OENC program has ended and is not currently accepting applications.
+While the program was operation, NC LIVE curated high quality content for the top 41 courses across North Carolina, however grant funds were open to instructors of any course and subject.

 Do you have a list of who has received grants and which textbooks they have adopted?

 Please see our list of Awarded Grants for examples of materials that have been successfully adopted by North Carolina faculty through the Open Education North Carolina grant program.

 Am I limited to using what is on the OENC Collection?
 Could I adopt material from another organization or a locally adapted OER?

 The OENC program has ended and is not currently accepting applications.
 While the program was operation, applicants and participants were not limited to the content in the Open Education North Carolina Collection.
-We host curated content there in an effort to make it easier for instructors to discover and adopt high-quality textbooks quickly.
+We hosted curated content there in an effort to make it easier for instructors to discover and adopt high-quality textbooks quickly.
 Applicants were welcome to use open materials from any source.
 Please see our OER Guide for other sources of open educational content.

 I already use an OER in my course.
 Can I still apply for a grant?

 The OENC program has ended and is not currently accepting applications or distributing grants.
 While the program was operation, unfortunately, we could not provide grants to instructors who are already using open materials.
-Our grant funds are designated to incentivize instructors to move their courses from commercial textbooks/products to open materials.
+Our grant funds were designated to incentivize instructors to move their courses from commercial textbooks/products to open materials.

 Are the grants available to individuals only, or can a team of instructors apply?